-Retroactive salary adjustments for receiving additional years of service not previously credited to an educator's certificate will be granted effective July 1 of the current school year.
+Retroactive salary adjustments for additional years of service not previously credited to an educator's certificate will be granted effective July 1 of the current school year.
 An adjustment may be granted back to a maximum of July of the previous school year if it is determined that the salary adjustment is the result of Licensure failing to process experience credit that is complete and correctly submitted at the time of the application.
-In such cases, as determined by the Licensure Section of DPI and approved by the CFO of DPI, the adjustment can be granted only back to July 1st of the previous school year.
+In such cases, as determined by the DPI Licensure Section and approved by the DPI Chief Financial Officer, the adjustment can be granted back to July 1st of the previous school year.
 Otherwise retroactive salary adjustment not credited to an educator's certificate will be granted effective July 1 of the current fiscal year.